Opera Review: Nickel City Opera's Production of "The Barber of Seville"

 Beaumarchais’ Play

 I begin with “The Barber of Seville’s” source material, Beaumarchais’ (1732-1799) eponymous play.
-Although sanitized 100 years later for Rossini’s audience, Beaumarchais’ “Barber” is a subversive, radical satire intended to mock feudal society and radically suggest that all people have agency in the world.
+Although sanitized 100 years later for Rossini’s audience, Beaumarchais’ “Barber” is a satire subversively mocking feudal society to radically suggest that all people have agency in the world.

 Almaviva and Figaro meet early in the action, recognizing a mutual intelligence, and immediately conspire to save the vivacious Rosina from a doomed life sewing tapestries in her stone manor.
 In sum, they refuse to accept the fate feudal life has presented.